AmarParamashetti/Terraform-GCP/README.md

   will update once we use this
   ```

- Putting it all together and creating our first instance on google Cloud using Terraform :
+ Example 1: Putting it all together and creating our first instance on google Cloud using Terraform :

  ```
   terraform {